matplotlib/mplcairo/README.rst

 .. contents:: :local:

 This is a new, near-complete implementation of a cairo backend for Matplotlib.
-It can be used in combination with a Qt5, GTK3 or wx UI, or non-interactively (i.e., to save figure to various file formats).
+It can be used in combination with a Qt5, GTK3, Tk, or wx UI, or non-interactively (i.e., to save figure to various file formats).

 This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the